electrode-io/electrode/docs/chapter1/intermediate/create-a-electrode-component/component-generator-setup.md

 We're going to set up a new Electrode component, ready for development with [xclap], webpack, demo, electrode component archetype, and live-reload ?
-What is your Package/GitHub project name? (e.g., 'wysiwyg-component') your-awesome-component ?
+What is your Package/GitHub project name? (e.g., 'wysiwyg-component') your-component ?
 What is the ClassName for your component?
 ?
 What will be the npm package name?
 ?
 What will be the GitHub organization username (e.g., 'walmartlabs')?